 Dense or not dense?

-When you have a mammogram, the radiologist can determine if your breasts are dense.
-If so, a brochure about breast density is sent to you along with your mammogram results.
-It matters because dense breasts may increase your chances of getting breast cancer.
-Dr. Laura Huggins explains, “Dense tissue and breast lumps appear white on a mammogram, making the results harder to read.
-This may cause the mammograms of women with dense breasts to be less accurate.”
+Radiologists classify breast density using a 4-level density scale.
+Each mammogram is assigned to one of the categories.
+If your mammogram shows dense breasts, a brochure about breast density is sent to you along with your mammogram results.
+Awareness of breast density matters because dense breasts may increase your chances of getting breast cancer.
+Dense tissue and breast lumps appear white on a mammogram, making the results harder to read.
+This may cause the traditional 2D mammograms of women with dense breasts to be less accurate.

+Even women at low risk for breast cancer with entirely fatty breasts should still get an annual mammogram starting at age 40.
 Discuss your breast density with your doctor and learn which screening method (2D, 3D, ultrasound, or MRI) is best while also considering your health history.